-Our division has faculty studying mediators of cardiovascular, endocannabinoid, endocrine, immune, and endomicrobial systems with applications to aging, cardiovascular diseases, drug abuse, diabetes, obesity, neurodegenerative disease, cognitive function, and the biochemical responses to particulate pollutants in our air, land, and water.
+Our division has faculty study drug-receptor interactions, cannabinoids, opioids, hormones, and cellular signaling cascades with applications to aging, cardiovascular diseases, drug abuse, diabetes, obesity, neurological function, and the biochemical responses to particulate pollutants in our air, land, and water.
 Research techniques used by our researchers include mass spectrometry-based technologies to study structure-function relationships of proteins and carbohydrates of biomedical interest, clinical, preclinical and behavioral assessments, and a variety of cell culture based techniques.